ishelvirakeira/node-palindrome-bootcamp/README.md

 What I Learned:

--I learned how to manipulate the node environment and accessing specific directories.
+- I learned how to manipulate the node environment and accessing specific directories.

 - I gained experience sending requests from the front end to the back end and processing responses dynamically.